National Register Listings in Saline County, Missouri

 Saline County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Saline County, Missouri.
+This timeline provides a condensed summary of the historical journey of Saline County, Missouri.

 - 1820 - Saline County is established as a county in the state of Missouri.